mjberg/reading-and-writing/_posts/2020-04-28-Book-Notes-The-Case-Against-Sugar.md

  * Kellogg’s, in 1950, released Sugar Corn Pops, even though most of the company stock was still held by the W. K. Kellogg Foundation, “a charitable organization established to promote children’s health and education.”

-#### <a name="FDA"></a>FDA & Sugar

   * As the University of California, Berkeley, authority Michael Pollan has so memorably put it, we should “eat food.
 Not too much.
 Mostly plants.”
 If we do this, we will get as close as we reasonably can to a healthy diet.

-  * The World Health Organization reports that obesity rates have doubled worldwide since 1980; in 2014, more than half a billion adults on the planet were obese, and more than forty million children under the age of five were overweight or obese.
-Without doubt we’ve been getting fatter, a trend that can be traced back in the United States to the nineteenth century, but the epidemic of diabetes is a more intriguing, more telling phenomenon.

-  * In fact, anywhere populations begin eating Western diets and living Western lifestyles—whenever and wherever they’re acculturated or urbanized, as West noted in 1978—diabetes epidemics follow.

-  * Here was a disease of carbohydrate metabolism that was becoming increasingly common as populations began consuming sugar—a kind of carbohydrate—at levels that were virtually unimaginable a century before; in some cases, just twenty or thirty years before.

-  * As sugar consumption exploded in the United States and the United Kingdom with the industrial revolution; with the birth of the confectionary, cereal, and soft-drink industries; and with the increasing availability of chocolate bars and ice-cream treats, so did diabetes begin its inexorable climb.
-When sugar and sugar-rich products spread around the globe, so did diabetes.

 #### <a name="medical"></a>Medical Community on Sugar